Anarchist communism

-Anarcho-communism, is a political philosophy and anarchist school of thought that advocates communism.
-It calls for the abolition of private property but retains personal property and collectively-owned items, goods, and services.
-It supports social ownership of property and direct democracy among other horizontal networks for the allocation of production and consumption based on the guiding principle "From each according to his ability, to each according to his needs".
+Anarchist communism is a far-left political ideology and anarchist school of thought that advocates a form of stateless communism.
+It calls for the abolition of private real property but retention of personal property and collectively-owned items, goods, and services.
+It supports social ownership of property and the distribution of resources (i.e. from each according to his ability, to each according to his needs).

-Some forms of anarcho-communism, such as insurrectionary anarchism, are strongly influenced by egoism and radical individualism, believing anarcho-communism to be the best social system for realizing individual freedom.
-Most anarcho-communists view anarcho-communism as a way of reconciling the opposition between the individual and society.

-Anarcho-communism was first formulated as such in the Italian section of the International Workingmen's Association.
-The theoretical work of Peter Kropotkin took importance later as it expanded and developed pro-organizationalist and insurrectionary anti-organizationalist sections. are the anarchist territories of the Makhnovshchina during the Russian Revolution, and those of the Spanish Revolution, most notably revolutionary Catalonia.
+Anarchist communism was first formulated as such in the Italian section of the International Workingmen's Association.
+The theoretical work of Peter Kropotkin took importance later as it expanded and developed pro-organizationalist and insurrectionary anti-organizationalist section.
+Examples of anarchist communist societies are the anarchist territories of the Makhnovshchina during the Russian Revolution, and those of the Spanish Revolution, most notably revolutionary Catalonia.